 The amplifier chasis was housed in the bottom of an open backed cabinet with the two control knobs mounted on the amplifiers faceplate.

-The amp just did not have enough power for those low frequency bass notes.
-Bass players of the day complained.
 Not only did the speaker and tubes distort, the baffle board that held the massive speaker fluttered.

 But bass players were not at all satisfied with this Supro amp.